Civil and Environmental Engineering Graduate Orientation:

 - Fall 2022 Class Registration Tips

 - You must enroll in a minimum of 12 units, unless you are approved to be part-time (this is not common).
 Many students will take two to three courses, and then enroll in a seminar and/or research units as needed to reach the 12 unit minimum (more information about research units below).
-You will have a chance to talk to your area advisor about courses at the department orientation, and there will be some time in the first week to adjust your schedule (especially to drop a class and add research units).
+You will have a chance to talk to your area advisor about courses as part of the department orientation, and there will be some time in the first week to adjust your schedule (especially to drop a class and add research units).
 The deadlines to drop and add courses are listed here.

 While most graduate level classes will have a 20 day drop deadline, be sure to check the drop deadline for every class (sometime labs will have an earlier drop deadline than lectures).
 I HIGHLY recommend you put the add and drop deadlines on your calendar now, as petitions for late drops are not generally approved.